Shivi2599/GloriaVita-CraftTech-Solutions/README.md

-# Gloriavita CraftTech Solutions Internship Projects
+# Python-GUI-with-Tkinter

 ## Overview
-This repository contains projects completed during my internship at **Gloriavita CraftTech Solutions**.
+I’ve started a Tkinter Projects Repository on GitHub to explore GUI development with Python! 🖥️✨ So far, I’ve completed **2 out of 8** projects, and I’m actively working on the rest.
+This repository is a work in progress, and I’m excited to enhance my skills while sharing my journey.
 The projects demonstrate my expertise in Python, problem-solving skills, and ability to develop functional applications with interactive features.

 ## 📑 Table of Contents